Let’s talk Planet Earth. If you know anything about me, you know I very obviously…

 Podcasts for Travel Inspiration

-Kellee Edward’s Travel + Leisure podcast features diverse voices sharing their unique travel experiences and inspiring others to explore the world.
+Kellee Edward’s Travel + Leisure podcast features diverse voices sharing their travel experiences and inspiring others to explore the world.
 She is a good friend of mine, and her interview style highlights conversations I’ve been missing.
+The podcast is no longer updated, but the backlog is still a great listen.

 For me, travel is about being in the moment.
 However, learning about a place’s past always enhances the experience.
 That’s why I love Stuff You Missed in History Class.
 The episodes do a deep-dive into history’s most interesting events and people, and with hundreds (thousands?) of episodes logged, chances are wherever you’re traveling next is represented somewhere in those archives.